error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandPi.md

 Formal Determination of π’s Physical Precision Limit

-The maximum usable precision of π in segmented spacetime can be defined as the number of decimal places at which further refinement of spatial segmentation no longer alters the effective curvature of space.
+The maximum usable precision of π in Segmented Spacetime can be defined as the number of decimal places at which further refinement of spatial segmentation no longer alters the effective curvature of space.
 In this model, circular geometry emerges from a logarithmic spiral structure composed of ϕ-scaled segments.
 The effective value of π depends on the radial scaling and segment